vitali-kurlovich/cv/README.md

 # Vitali Kurlovich
 ## Tech Lead | Senior iOS and Flutter Engineer

-9+ years of iOS Native, 3+ years of Flutter
+9+ years of iOS Native, 3+ years of Flutter, 2+ years of Android

 ## Contacts